OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: OntoURL

 \subsection{Data Collection and Processing}

-\paragraph{Data Sources} OntoURL draws on 40 expert-created, open-source ontologies spanning a broad range of 8 different domains, including (1) sciences; (2) health and medicine; (3) business and finance; (4) earth and environment; (5) arts, media and entertainment; (6) food and agriculture; (7) human and society; and (8) the legal domain.
+\paragraph{Data Sources} \textsc{OntoURL} draws on 40 expert-created, open-source ontologies spanning a broad range of 8 different domains, including (1) sciences; (2) health and medicine; (3) business and finance; (4) earth and environment; (5) arts, media and entertainment; (6) food and agriculture; (7) human and society; and (8) the legal domain.
 All ontologies are provided in RDF \cite{miller1998introduction} or OWL \cite{mcguinness2004owl} format.
-Detailed information of these ontologies can be found in Appendix~\ref{app:ontology_details}.
-While open-domain ontologies such as DBpedia \cite{auer2007dbpedia} are available, we focus on domain-specific ontologies due to their greater depth, consistency, and formal structure (see Appendix~\ref{app:open-domain} for discussion).
-In cases where multiple ontologies exist within the same domain, we address their heterogeneity by designing prompts tailored to each ontology (more discussion in Appendix~\ref{app:heterogeneity}).
+While open-domain ontologies such as DBpedia \cite{auer2007dbpedia} are available, we focus on domain-specific ontologies due to their greater depth, consistency, and formal structure.
+In cases where multiple ontologies exist within the same domain, we address their heterogeneity by designing prompts tailored to each ontology.

 \paragraph{Data Processing}